AustinCodingAcademy/node-web-server/README.md

 * Give your server the ability to respond to a GET request with a path `/users/:userId` and return the user object from the users array that has the _id == userId
 * Give your server the ability to respond to a PUT request with a path `/users/:userId` and just change any key value on the user object with this _id
 * Give your server the ability to respond to a DELETE request with a path `/users/:userId` and find the user with this id from the array. give this user object a new key value isActive:false.  send() back a messsage "deleted"

+ ## Part 4.
+Do the same thing for products